 Parents & teachers from G’s school meet monthly to discuss sections of Dr. Maria Montessori’s writing.
 We started with chapters 2, 3, 8 & 9 of ‘The Child in the Family.’
 It’s a (relatively) easy introduction to Montessori concepts at home.
-Since A couldn’t make it to the last meet, I created this cheat sheet for him.
+A couldn’t make it to the meet so I created this cheat sheet for him.
 While Maria Montessori wrote her books for educators, I read it as a parent, and wrote this for a co-parent.
 As a result, my takeaways are more prosaic than philosophical.
 This has its value as a quick read, but I’d strongly urge every parent to take the time to read the original texts as well.
 It’s worth it 🙂

 I. BABIES DON’T (ALWAYS) FIND BIRTH BEAUTIFUL.

 You’re in a perfectly temperature-controlled resort, surrounded by the world’s softest cushions, listening to the peaceful sound of ocean waves in the distance.
 Food and water are brought to you before you even think to ask for them.
 You’ve been there for as far back as you can remember, you feel like you could live there happily for the rest of your life.

 And then, without any warning, a blink of an eye has you somewhere that’s the complete opposite of everything you’ve ever known.
 Sounds, smells and lights assault your senses in a confusing blur.
 You’re poked, touched and talked to in a loud voice.
 You don’t recognize anything or anyone around you.
 You don’t know if this is the new normal, or if this, too, will go away, leaving you in another unfamiliar hell.